theatrical + film

-I began my professional career at Disney, in special event costume design which covered parades and shows that were personalized according to the audiences, as opposed to long standing shows where the audience was essentially the same every night.
+I began my professional career at Disney.
+I specialized in special event costume design, which covered parades and personalized shows.
 This was the dawn of participatory theater in the late 1990's.

 The training at Disney gave me a lot of groundwork in organizational management for productions.
 As a result, I've specialized in the unusual, stylized, challenging projects.
 I can do almost anything from costuming, to casting, producing, directing and writing.